Divisional Round Roundtable Discussions: Bengals, overtime, rivalries

 The win probability chart from Chiefs-Bills is just wild.Look at the end of the game 🤯🤯 pic.twitter.com/rxKR60HmiH— Field Yates (@FieldYates) January 24, 2022

-Having three lead changes and four scores within the final two minutes of the game had NFL fans desiring more drama once overtime began.
-Alas, we did not receive this, and it felt deflating as someone who had no rooting interest in the game, once the Chiefs scored the walk-off touchdown on the opening drive of overtime.
+Three lead changes and four scores within the final two minutes of the game had NFL fans desiring more drama once overtime began.
+Alas, we did not receive this, and, as someone who had no rooting interest in the game, it felt deflating once the Chiefs scored the walk-off touchdown on the opening drive of overtime.

-Under the current rules, teams that have won the overtime coin toss in the playoffs have a 10-1 record, via NFL Research.
-A 90.9-win percentage, which is insane.
-Only seven games were won via a walk-off touchdown, some that come to mind for me include the Tim Tebow to Demariyus Thomas first-play 80-yard touchdown in the 2012 AFC Wild Card round, 2015 NFCCG where Russell Wilson connected with Jermaine Kearse for a 35-yard touchdown, Super Bowl 51 where “28-3” became a meme and James White scored on a two-yard touchdown run, and the 2019 AFCCG where Brady led a 13-play drive to send the Patriots to Super Bowl 53.
+Under the current rules, teams that have won the overtime coin toss in the playoffs have a 10-1 record, via NFL Research, and an insane 90.9-win percentage.
+Only seven games were won via a walk-off touchdown, including the Tim Tebow to Demariyus Thomas first-play 80-yard touchdown in the 2012 AFC Wild Card round, 2015 NFCCG where Russell Wilson connected with Jermaine Kearse for a 35-yard touchdown, Super Bowl 51 where “28-3” became a meme and James White scored on a two-yard touchdown run, and the 2019 AFCCG where Brady led a 13-play drive to send the Patriots to Super Bowl 53.

-Nothing is more disappointing then rallying your team to overtime, and not getting a chance to take the field for one more chance.
-Following the 2019 AFCCG the Chiefs requested a change to the overtime rules, a change that was swiftly denied.
+Nothing is more disappointing than rallying your team to overtime and not getting a chance to take the field for one more chance.
+Following the 2019 AFCCG, the Chiefs requested a change to the overtime rules, a change that was swiftly denied.
 Three years later, what was once done to Patrick Mahomes was done unto Josh Allen.

 A 10-1 record seems unfair to me when it comes to NFL overtime rules, and having seven walk-offs is more than enough evidence to conclude that having your season decided by a coin toss is an immensely idiotic rule.

-Following this game there should be more of a rally to change these rules, and my proposal like many is simply to give both teams a possession in overtime.
-If after both possessions the game is still tied, then next score wins.
+Following this game there should be a rally to change these rules, and my proposal, like many, is simply to give both teams a possession in overtime.
+If after both possessions the game is still tied, then the next score wins.
 This rule should be administered to both regular season and playoff overtime games.
-I do enjoy to novelty of a tie, so having that chaos is welcomed in the regular season, but if the competition committee wants to rid the record books of that so be it.
+I do enjoy the novelty of a tie, so having that chaos is welcomed in the regular season, but if the competition committee wants to rid the record books of that so be it.

 If the NFL wants to argue player safety when it comes to overtime rules, we can simply look to the hypocrisy of having games on Thursdays or the 17th game added this season to disprove that notion.